rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    is more relevant in fast takeoff and the acceptable levels of alignment tax could depend on the capabilities lead.

-For the remainder of this post, we'll abstract over this distinction in views, referencing different perspectives as necessarily.
+For the remainder of this post, we'll abstract over these two models as well as different views on takeoff speed, referencing different perspectives as necessarily.

+## 3.2 Assumptions

 But abstracting over everything results in a mess, so we'll make the following
 assumptions: